dalequark/daleonai/_posts/2020-07-07-can-ai-make-you-a-better-athlete-using-machine-learning-to-analyze-tennis-serves-and-penalty-kicks.md

 _As you can see here, the tennis ball was sort of hard to identify because it was blurry and far away_.

 I handled this the way Zack did in his [Football Pier](https://www.youtube.com/watch?v=yLrOy2Xedgk) project: I trained a custom AutoML Vision model.

 If you're not familiar with [AutoML Vision](https://cloud.google.com/vision/automl/docs), it's a no-code way to build computer vision models using deep neural networks.
 The best part is, you don't have to know anything about ML to use it!
 The worst part is the cost.
 It's pricey (more on that in a minute).

+AutoML Vision lets you upload your own labeled data (i.e. with labeled tennis balls) and trains a model for you.

 ### Training an Object Detection Model with AutoML Vision